openwall/john/README.md

 by setting the OMP_NUM_THREADS environment variable to the desired number of threads).

-John the Ripper Pro adds support for Windows NTLM (MD4-based) and Mac OS X 10.4+ salted SHA-1 hashes.

-"Community enhanced" -jumbo versions add support for many more password hash types, including Windows NTLM (MD4-based), Mac OS X 10.4-10.6 salted SHA-1 hashes, Mac OS X 10.7 salted SHA-512 hashes, raw MD5 and SHA-1, arbitrary MD5-based "web application" password hash types, hashes used by SQL database servers (MySQL, MS SQL, Oracle) and by some LDAP servers, several hash types used on OpenVMS, password hashes of the Eggdrop IRC bot, and lots of other hash types, as well as many non-hashes such as OpenSSH private keys, S/Key skeykeys files, Kerberos TGTs, PDF files, ZIP (classic PKZIP and WinZip/AES) and RAR archives.
+"-jumbo" versions add support for hundreds of additional hash and cipher types, including fast built-in implementations of SHA-crypt and SunMD5, Windows NTLM (MD4-based) password hashes, various macOS and Mac OS X user password hashes, fast hashes such as raw MD5, SHA-1, SHA-256, and SHA-512 (which many "web applications" historically misuse for passwords), various other "web application" password hashes, various SQL and LDAP server password hashes, and lots of other hash types, as well as many non-hashes such as SSH private keys, S/Key skeykeys files, Kerberos TGTs, encrypted filesystems such as macOS .dmg files and "sparse bundles", encrypted archives such as ZIP (classic PKZIP and WinZip/AES), RAR, and 7z, encrypted document files such as PDF and Microsoft Office's - and these are just some examples.
+To load some of these larger files for cracking, a corresponding bundled *2john program should be used first, and then its output fed into JtR -jumbo.

-Unlike older crackers, John normally does not use a crypt(3)-style routine.
-Instead, it has its own highly optimized modules for different hash types and processor architectures.
-Some of the algorithms used, such as bitslice DES, couldn't have been implemented within the crypt(3) API; they require a more powerful interface such as the one used in John.
-Additionally, there are assembly language routines for several processor architectures, most importantly for x86-64 and x86 with SSE2.

         Graphical User Interface (GUI).